 - In the original Splatterhouse series, the third game revealed that the Terror Mask had ultimately planned to conquer Hell, and was using Rick to destroy those demons that were in its way.
 The entire series amounted to its Batman Gambit.

-- Jean-Francois from Rhythm Thief And The Emperors Treasure.
+- Jean-Francois from Rhythm Thief & the Emperor's Treasure.
 Made worse by him being Marie's guardian in the first place, conspiring against her with Napoleon.

 - The Qbot from Massmouth 2.
 When first encountered, he offers to be your guide on the strange planet you've crashed on.
 As it turns out, the oddly numerous accidents and threats that befall you on the way are not coincidental, as he was working for the Big Bad the entire time and deliberately led you into danger.